Ein Vered: History

 Before the 20th century the area formed part of the Forest of Sharon.
 It was an open woodland dominated by Mount Tabor Oak, which extended from Kfar Yona in the north to Ra'anana in the south.
-The local Arab inhabitants traditionally used the area for pasture, firewood and intermittent cultivation.
-The intensification of settlement and agriculture in the coastal plain during the 19th century led to deforestation and subsequent environmental degradation.
+The local inhabitants traditionally used the area for pasture, firewood and intermittent cultivation.
+The intensification of settlement and agriculture in the coastal plain during Ottoman rule in the 19th century led to deforestation and subsequent environmental degradation.

 Ein Vered was established in the southern Sharon in 1930, by South African Jewry on land purchased by the Jewish National Fund, and named after 'Ayun el Werdat (Arabic for "the Springs of the Water Female Water Drawers"), the wells serving the area.
 It was originally an intensive farming community.
 In 1947 it had a population of 450.

 Citrus groves, field crops, beehives and flowers were the principal branches of agriculture.

 Landmarks

-The Israel Tractor Museum is located in Ein Vered.
+A Tractor Museum is located in Ein Vered.